 A favorite golf course of many, the Bradenton Country Club course has hosted many notable tournaments, including the U.S. Women’s Open Qualifier, and the Florida Men’s Amateur.

 The driving range includes target greens for practicing your skills.
-In addition, private lessons and clinics are available from our professional golf staff, including an excellent program to promote junior golf.
+In addition, private lessons and clinics are available from our professional golf staff.

 In 1969, Jacklin burst onto the global golfing stage becoming the first British player to win The Open Championship in 18 years, winning by two strokes at Royal Lytham & St Annes.
 The following season he won his second major title, the U.S. Open by seven strokes on a windblown Hazeltine National Golf Club course.

 Jacklin won eight events on the European Tour between its first season in 1972 and 1982.
 He also won tournaments in Europe prior to the European Tour era, and in the United States, South America, South Africa and Australia.